 Evidence suggests that the three paradigms are different according to disciplinary focus, research approach, type of analysis, and the main research objectives presented in their articles (Fig. 7).
 As expected, categorization by discipline showed that the paradigm in the city is mostly focused in ecological research, the paradigm of the city in socio-ecological research, and paradigm for the city in environmental policies, and also some social-ecological and social policies.
 Research approaches are similar among paradigms, the spatial approach of studies is the most common, followed by spatio-temporal approach.
 Experiments and the interplay with temporal approaches are poorly represented in coastal urban ecology studies.
 Studies in the city presented mostly quantitative assessments, however, studies presented under paradigms of and for the city showed similar proportions between quantitative and qualitative analysis.
-The paradigm of the city has centred research on themes related to human adaptation, being this topic also taken by paradigm for the city added to city design, a consequence of the predominant focus on policy and planning implications of these studies.
+The paradigm of the city has centred research on themes related to human adaptation, this topic also appears in the paradigm for the city in combination with city design, a consequence of the predominant focus on policy and planning implications of these studies.

 When analysing the whole database of coastal urban ecology articles, only 34 publications showed connections among citations, presenting a total of 24 interactions (Fig. 8).
 These interactions varied in strength from one article citing a single article of the one included in our study, two cited the same article (Chen et al. 2018, Lopes et al. 2011), three cited the same article (Shepard et al. 2016, Washburn et al. 2013, Campbell 2010), or four cited the same article (Leclerc and Viard 2018, Heery et al. 2018, Bertocci et al. 2017, Bugnot et al. 2019).
 Network analysis showed a marginal interaction among articles’ paradigms.
-Here the paradigm in the city cited only seven in the city articles from a total of 16 citations, the paradigm of the city quoted three articles in the city and one of the city from a total of seven citations, paradigm for the city cited only one article under the paradigm of the city.
+Here the paradigm in the city cited only seven in the city articles from a total of 16 citations, the paradigm of the city cited three articles in the city and one of the city from a total of seven citations, paradigm for the city cited only one article under the paradigm of the city.
 These results suggest that coastal urban ecology article citation have a subtle connection among publications, and it is not reinforced when the three paradigms are considered.

 Discussion